amoklauf-ch/site/docs/index.md

 # Welcome to Amoklauf.ch

+# Intro

 *A swiss army knife like collection of little code snippets, examples, or commands you need to look up from time to time.
 That and stuff, i just wanted to write down*

 ## How